biddy1618/askchatbot/info/README-1-setup.md

 python -m http.server 8000
 ```

-Make sure to run the Rasa chatbot with `--cors="*"` command.
+Make sure to run the Rasa chatbot with `--cors="*"` command inside the docker (the default).
 Additionally one can use `--debug` command for debugging:
 ```bash
 rasa run --cors="*" # --debug
 ```

-__NOTE__ - to test if CORS is enabled or not in our RESTful API:
+__NOTE__ - to test if CORS is enabled or not in our RESTful API (enabled by default):
 ```bash
 MY_URL=http://0.0.0.0:5005

 curl -I -X OPTIONS \
   -H "Origin: ${MY_URL}" \
   -H 'Access-Control-Request-Method: GET' \